texastribune/data-visuals-guides/explorers-setup.md

 How to update salaries in [documented on Confluence](https://wiki.texastribune.org/pages/viewpage.action?pageId=12420703).

-You will need to SSH into the production server in order to update the DB.
+You will need to SSH into the test and productions servers in order to update the app.
 You will first need to create a `~/.ssh/config` file if you don't have one already.

-Then, scroll to the bottom of this [Confluence readme](https://wiki.texastribune.org/display/TECH/AWS+hosts) and paste the `Host proxy` and `Host salaries-prod-2` blocks into your `config` file.
+Then, scroll to the bottom of this [Confluence readme](https://wiki.texastribune.org/display/TECH/AWS+hosts) and paste the `Host proxy`, `Host salaries-test` and `Host salaries-prod-2` blocks into your `config` file.
 You can create these blocks for other commands with the info in the table.

 As part of the setup, you will need to get the `newsapps.pem` and `tribtalk-kp.pem` keyfiles, which we can hook you up with.
 After you get the keys, you'll need to add them to the path `~/.ssh/trib/`.
 You can do this by running `cd ~/.ssh/trib/`, `open .`, and then dragging the key files into the Finder window.

-Now run `ssh salaries-prod-2`.
+Now run `ssh salaries-test`.
 If you are getting the error `ssh_exchange_identification: Connection closed by remote host`, there may be a problem with your key file.
-Run `chmod 600 tribtalk.pem` in the `trib/` folder to remove some permissions from the keyfile, and try `ssh salaries-prod-2` again.
-(The `salaries-prod-2` command relies on the `ssh proxy` command, which relies on the `tribtalk.pem` key file ⁠— it doesn't like key files that are too open.)
+Run `chmod 600 tribtalk.pem` in the `trib/` folder to remove some permissions from the keyfile, and try `ssh salaries-test` again.
+(The `salaries-test` command relies on the `ssh proxy` command, which relies on the `tribtalk.pem` key file ⁠— it doesn't like key files that are too open.)

+The test host is the test server where we deploy changes before production.
+The test server is set up the same as the production server, making it a good place to test code before it goes live.

+You'll also need to make sure you can ssh into `salaries-prod-2`, which is the production server for salaries.

 ## [Prisons](https://www.texastribune.org/library/data/texas-prisons/)